-- 1. The Member States shall ensure that persons enjoying temporary protection have access to suitable accommodation 2 or, if necessary, receive the means to obtain housing. - 2.
-The Member States shall make provision for persons enjoying temporary protection to receive the necessary assistance 2 in terms of social welfare and means of subsistence, if they do not have sufficient resources, as well as for medical care 3.
+- 1. The Member States shall ensure that persons enjoying temporary protection have access to suitable accommodation or, if necessary, receive the means to obtain housing. - 2.
+The Member States shall make provision for persons enjoying temporary protection to receive the necessary assistance in terms of social welfare and means of subsistence, if they do not have sufficient resources, as well as for medical care.
 Without prejudice to paragraph 4, the assistance necessary for medical care shall include at least emergency care and the treatment of illness. - 3.
-Where persons enjoying temporary protection are engaged in employed or self-employed activities, account shall be taken, when fixing the proposed level of aid, of their ability to meet their own needs 4. - 4.
-The Member States shall provide appropriate medical or other 5 assistance to persons enjoying temporary protection who have special needs, such as unaccompanied minors or persons who have undergone torture, rape or other serious forms of psychological, physical or sexual violence.
+Where persons enjoying temporary protection are engaged in employed or self-employed activities, account shall be taken, when fixing the proposed level of aid, of their ability to meet their own needs. - 4.
+The Member States shall provide appropriate medical or other assistance to persons enjoying temporary protection who have special needs, such as unaccompanied minors or persons who have undergone torture, rape or other serious forms of psychological, physical or sexual violence.

-The NL delegation believed that the wording of this Article should be more specific in order to avoid confusion between the conditions to be offered to displaced persons arriving in mass influxes and the conditions of reception of asylum seekers (to be settled in the context of the future proposal from the Commission).
+The NL delegation believed that the wording of this Article should be more specific in order to avoid confusion between the conditions to be offered to displaced persons arriving in mass influxes and the reception conditions of asylum seekers (to be settled in the context of the future proposal from the Commission).
 The E delegation believed, on the other hand, that the wording of this Article should be more flexible, given that in the case of a mass influx of displaced persons, Member States would have to endeavour to provide the best aid available.

-The D delegation entered a scrutiny reservation regarding the financial cost of this Article's provisions.
+On the other hand, organised evacuations could be dealt with in a more detailed way.
+It announced that it would present a text aimed at excluding some of these conditions during the initial period when the mass influx occurs.
+The D delegation maintained a scrutiny reservation regarding the financial cost of this Article's provisions.

-The NL delegation asked for the notion of "suitable" accommodation and "necessary" assistance to be clarified.

-For the IRL delegation, the term "suitable" should be left to the discretion of the national authorities.
+&lt;sup>2 The NL delegation asked for the notion of "necessary" assistance to be clarified.
+For the IRL delegation, the term "suitable" should be left to the discretion of the national authorities, given the difficulties caused by mass influxes of displaced persons.